 That care is brought to patients through a multi-disciplinary approach, with teams of experts in oncology, surgery, radiology, and other areas of medicine collaborating to develop personalized treatment plans.

 The Rare Tumor Clinic

-Moores is a facility that treats patients with all types of cancer, but is unique in offering specialized services for some of the rarest cancers.
-These are the cancers that force many other medical centers to turn patients away.
-Mesothelioma is an example of such a rare cancer.
-Most hospitals only see one or two cases per year and often are not equipped to treat the patients.
+Mesothelioma is a rare cancer; most hospitals only see one or two cases per year and often are not equipped to treat the patients.
 These patients need to be referred somewhere with experts in mesothelioma, like the Rare Tumor Clinic at Moores.

-At the Rare Tumor Clinic, specialists work with patients that have one or more of the 80 rarest tumors known.
-Collaborative teams created individualized treatment plans that include standard therapies like surgery, chemotherapy, and radiation therapy, but also more innovative treatments like immunotherapy and those offered by ongoing clinical trials.
+At the Rare Tumor Clinic, specialists work with patients with one or more of the eighty rarest tumors known.
+Collaborative teams create individualized treatment plans that include standard therapies like surgery, chemotherapy, radiation therapy, and more innovative treatments like immunotherapy and those offered by ongoing clinical trials.

 Center for Personalized Cancer Therapy

-Part of the philosophy of treatment at Moores is that the future of cancer care is precise and personalized.
+Moores believes the future of cancer care is precise and personalized.
 No two people with cancer, even with the same type of cancer, are the same, and consequently, they should not have the same treatment plan.
 Moores houses a department called the Center for Personalized Cancer Therapy, headed by Dr. Razelle Kurzrock.

 Leaders in HIPEC for Peritoneal Mesothelioma

 The Moores Cancer Center is known for its innovative treatments from research programs, including developing an essential treatment for peritoneal mesothelioma.
 Heated Intraperitoneal Chemotherapy, or HIPEC, has extended the lives of many patients.